crev-dev/rblake2sum/README.md

 # `rblake2sum`

-A recursive file-system blake2 digest (hash) tool.
+A recursive blake2 digest (hash) of a file-system path.

 Like `sha256sum` (or rather, less known `blake2`-based: `b2sum`), but for directories.